denten-books/plain-text/main.md

 [@kittler1999, 263]."
 I share Kittler's interests in books, charges, waves, filters, and signals but not what his translators call his penchant for "technological apocalypse [@kittler_gramophone_1999, xxxiv]."
-Those who knew Kittler personally often insist that his sometimes giddy anti-humanism was rather a playful stance, performed in the spirit of Nietzschean irony [@conway_solving_1988].
+Those who knew Kittler personally often insist that his sometimes giddy trans-humanism was rather a playful stance, performed in the spirit of Nietzschean irony [@conway_solving_1988].
 Whatever the author's intention, Kittler's text leaves little room for apathy.
 Readers must either acquiesce to automated discourse or